obs-websocket-community-projects/obs-websocket-js/README.md

 # Version Warning!

-> You are currently reading the documentation for upcoming v5.
+> You are currently reading the documentation for v5.
 [For v4 documentation look here](https://github.com/obs-websocket-community-projects/obs-websocket-js/tree/v4)

 ---